 Zoe would also like to acknowledge the generous support of the Apex Foundation Fine Arts Trust, Sydney Savage Club, PPCA Performers’ Trust Foundation, Highlands Opera Lovers, Opera & Arts Support Group, and her Guildhall School sponsors: The Mercers’ Company and Edith May Cattell.

 This year, Zoe made her professional UK debut as Papagena in The Magic Flute with English National Opera, and as an Alvarez Young Artist with Garsington Opera in their production of Don Giovanni.
+Most recently, Zoe performed the fun role of Clorinda in La Cenerentola with West Green House Opera.

 Zoe made her Opera Australia debut in 2016, as principal roles in The Eighth Wonder- Clare Goldring, Architects Daughter and Socialite.
 The production received rave reviews, and she was said to have portrayed multiple characters with ‘impressive ease’.
 In 2017, Zoe starred as the lead role of Giroflé/Girofla in a fun new production with Opera Australia: Two Weddings, One Bride.
 Zoe looks forward to reprising this role in the 2019 Melbourne season.